JosephPVera/Guide-for-DFT-calculations/Quantum-ESPRESSO/Supercell-PD/readme.md

 \end{equation}
 $$

 For our example, since the host material (diamond) is composed of only one atomic species (carbon), the elemental chemical potentials will be used.
-The total energy for diamond can be extract from the [C folder](https://github.com/JosephPVera/Guide-for-DFT-calculations/tree/main/Quantum-ESPRESSO/Primitive/Calculations/PBE/properties/scf), while for nitrogen a nitrogen dimer (N2) is used and its total energy can be extract from the [N folder](https://github.com/JosephPVera/Guide-for-DFT-calculations/tree/main/Quantum-ESPRESSO/Supercell-PD/Calculations/PBE/cpd/N/scf).
+The total energy of diamond can be extracted from the [C folder](https://github.com/JosephPVera/Guide-for-DFT-calculations/tree/main/Quantum-ESPRESSO/Primitive/Calculations/PBE/properties/scf), while the total energy of nitrogen is obtained using a nitrogen dimer (N2), whose total energy can be extracted from the [N folder](https://github.com/JosephPVera/Guide-for-DFT-calculations/tree/main/Quantum-ESPRESSO/Supercell-PD/Calculations/PBE/cpd/N/scf).

 ## 1.3.
 Working with Supercells
 ### 1.3.1.
 Convergence tests